See the sweet note Taylor Swift sent newlyweds with a modern 'Love Story'

 “We always related so much to all of her songs,” Gonzales, 25, told TODAY.
 “With our age at the time and the whole high school love stage ...
 Brittany would make me CDs in high school and write notes on them.
 It was always all of Taylor’s music.”

-“Every word in ‘Love Story’ explains our story,” Lewis, 26, explained to TODAY.
+“Every word in ‘Love Story’ explains our story,” Lewis, 26, told TODAY.

 Both Lewis and Gonzales’ families didn’t always support their daughters’ relationship, according to the duo.
 “It wasn’t always easy for us to be together.
 We had lots of ups and downs but, truly, our life ended up playing out exactly like that song,” Gonzales said.